 Guided tours of Mary King's Close run every 15 minutes between 10am and 9pm.
 The departure times of our flexible tickets are confirmed upon booking.
-Choose any one of the three categories listed below and we will message your exact time slot to the email address provided during purchase.
+Choose any one of the three categories (listed right) and your precise time slot will be messaged to the email address provided during booking.

 About The Real Mary King's Close: